 The Company has adopted the Group Credit Risk Framework that includes a Credit Risk Policy, Credit Risk Standard and Credit Risk Appetite.
-This framework applies to all activities where the shareholder is exposed to credit risk, either directly or indirectly, ensuring appropriate identification, measurement, management, monitoring and reporting of credit risk exposures.
+This framework applies to all activities where the shareholder is exposed to credit risk, either directly or indirectly, ensuring appropriate identification, measurement, management, monitoring and reporting of credit risk exposures

-The credit risk arising from all exposures is mitigated through ensuring the Company only enters into relationships with appropriately robust counterparties, adhering to the Credit Risk Policy.
+The credit risk arising from exposures is mitigated by ensuring the Company only enters into relationships with appropriately robust counterparties, adhering to the Credit Risk Policy.
 For each asset, consideration is given as to:

-- the credit rating of the counterparty, which is used to derive the probability of default; - the potential recovery which may be made in the event of default; and - any second order risks that may arise where the firm has collateral against the credit risk exposure.
+- the credit rating of the counterparty, which is used to derive the probability of default; - the loss given default; and - the potential recovery which may be made in the event of default.